CHICAMA TRAVEL GUIDE

 Here you will find approximate rates and you can even access to a website to make your own flight reservation.

 LAN Peru Offer daily departures 3 times a day and offer a special fare for round trips at about US$ 380-, though lower prices may be found subjected to availability.
 If you want to book a flight just click here

 By Bus: There are several bus companies providing shuttle service from Lima to Trujillo.
 We recommend you take Cruz del Sur, which has 3 daily departures, though we recommend you take departures at 22hrs as you will be arriving in Trujillo early in the morning the next day after a 9 hrs drive.
 Rates are vary from approx. US$31,- Bed seat and US$ 40,- for the VIP Class Crucero.
 Bus companies charge an extra for each surf board that may vary from S/.10 to S/.20 per board.

 If you want to book a seat in Cruz del Sur, please click here

 Citizens of most countries in the Americas and Western Europe do not require a visa to travel to Peru.
 When entering Peru you will be asked to fill out an embarkation card.
 This piece of paper is very important since it has to be given to the migratory authority when you leave the country, do not loose it.
 We recommend you make various copies of your passport and embarkation card in case the originals are lost.

-EU passport holders do not require a visa to enter Morocco for tourist purposes.
+EU passport holders do not require a visa to enter Peru for tourist purposes.
 Your passport must be valid for 6 months from your date of entry.
-If you hold a passport from outside the European Union we strongly recommend that you check with your nearest Moroccan Embassy.
+If you hold a passport from outside the European Union we strongly recommend that you check with your nearest Peruvian Embassy.